 Santa Parade Team

-All the parade planning, creative and logistics is led by a small but mighty team who start planning in January through the year to put on the parade!
+All the Parade planning, creative and logistics is led by a small but mighty team who start planning the next incredible Parade in January!

 Q - Where does your passion come from year on year for the Santa Parade? . . . . .